aiven/aiven-docs/docs/platform/howto/integrations/prometheus-metrics.md

 ### View full list of metrics

-Aiven provides the Prometheus client via the Telegraf plugin so all the same metrics that are available via the Aiven for InfluxDB® metrics integration are also available via the Prometheus integration.
+The Prometheus client, provided through the Telegraf plugin, offers access to a comprehensive range of metrics, similar to those previously available through another metrics integration, now accessible via the Prometheus integration.

 You can preview the full list of metrics in [Prometheus system metrics](/docs/integrations/prometheus-system-metrics).